Canadian WISKI users convene workshop

-Last week WISKI users from across Canada participated in a one-day workshop to bolster their knowledge of KISTERS water data analytics platform.
+Last week WISKI users from across Canada participated in a one-day workshop to bolster their knowledge of WISKI, KISTERS data management platform.
 In addition to hearing first-hand about new features and enhancements to the system, many attendees were eager to learn how other organizations are using the same technology to tackle different yet similar challenges.

 Clients addressed the following are some of the topics:

 - Data without Borders: integrating data across disciplines